Carbon monoxide dehydrogenase: Environmental relevance

-Carbon monoxide dehydrogenase is closely associated with the regulation of atmospheric CO and CO2 levels, maintaining optimal CO levels suitable for other forms of life.
-Microbial organisms rely on these enzymes for both energy conservation along with CO2 fixation.
-Often encoding for and synthesizing multiple unique forms of CODH for designated use.
-Further research into specific types of CODH show CO being used and condensed with CH3 (Methyl groups) to form Acetyl-CoA.
-Anaerobic micro-organisms like Acetogens undergo the Wood-Ljungdahl Pathway, relying on CODH to produce CO by reduction of CO2 needed for the synthesis of Acetyl-CoA from a methyl, coenzyme a (CoA) and corrinoid iron-sulfur protein.
+Carbon monoxide dehydrogenase regulates atmospheric CO and CO2 levels.
+Anaerobic micro-organisms like Acetogens use the Wood–Ljungdahl pathway, relying on CODH to reduce CO2 to CO, needed along with a methyl, coenzyme a (CoA) and corrinoid iron-sulfur protein for the synthesis of Acetyl-CoA.
 Other types show CODH being utilized to generate a proton motive force for the purposes of energy generation.
-CODH is used for the CO oxidation, producing two protons which are subsequently reduced to form dihydrogen (H2, known colloquially as molecular hydrogen), providing the necessary free energy to drive ATP generation.
+CODH is used for the CO oxidation, producing two protons which are subsequently reduced to form dihydrogen (H2.